nileshpatra/Generative-Adversarial-Nets-for-MNIST-/README.md

 Note : The generative models are not very accurate and distinct because it has been trained on a relatively simple network.
 Better lot of images can be obtained by using ```DCGANs```

+A Pytorch implementation has also been added for GAN